Head of Engineering

 We invest in our people so you can benefit from training and support as you learn and develop your skills.
 You’ll have your own learning path, a way to learn new skills, grow and flourish on an ongoing basis.
 This also ensures you’re ready for the next step when it comes along.

 We reward our people, and you’ll have good benefits, a competitive salary, ongoing training, development, and an opportunity to develop your career with the UK’s leading timber frame manufacturer.
 Working hours are 40 to 46 hours per week and you’ll finish at 12 noon on a Friday.
-All hours over 40 are paid at 1.5 times.
+All hours over 40 are paid at 1.5 times with potential for further overtime.

 You’ll have 32 days holiday per year, pension, sick pay, life assurance and inclusion in our Flexible Benefits programme that includes cycle to work scheme, dental insurance and dine out discounts.